Introduction to Chemistry: Definition, Scope, Branches

 Scope of Chemistry

-Chemistry covers a vast area of study, including:
+Chemistry covers a broad and dynamic range of study, focusing on:

-From the simplest elements to complex compounds, chemistry explains how substances interact, combine, and transform, impacting everything around us.
+From the simplest elements to highly complex compounds, chemistry explains the principles behind how substances interact, combine, and transform.
+These processes are essential to everything around us, from the air we breathe and the water we drink to advanced technologies and life-saving medicines.

 Branches of Chemistry